CHILD ADHD Assessments in the UK

 Cost of a private child ADHD assessment

-A comprehensive ADHD assessment typically includes:
+A comprehensive ADHD assessment includes:

 • An initial consultation with parents or carers.